Rickbi/Pyweek35/README.md

 https://pyweek.org/e/RicBin35/

-You are in a desert planet, water scarce, the shadow move, you need to found a way out of this mess.
+You are in a desert planet, water scarce, the shadow move, you need to find a way out of this mess.
 A survivor game where you will need to collect water and hide from the sun in the shadows to survive.

 ## Game Play